ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 ### 1. Normative Concepts

+> Eli: Parfit is looking for a action related concept that is parallel to reason vs evidence for belief.

 Parfit's way of talking

 - **I have reason X to do Y**: X is a reason for doing Y if and only if X is a reason for doing Y, even if we are not aware of it.